drufball/yosai/_drafts/flaws.md

 <br />
 <br />

 They rose before dawn.
-Everyone saw to their own meager travel packs, avoiding eye contact and working in silence.
+Everyone saw to their own meager travel packs, avoiding eye contact as they worked in silence.
 Denri coiled the empty rope and put it away.

 The air outside was cold and bright, snapping them awake as they began their climb.
-The slope quickly steepened, until their shivers were replaced by a thin sheen of sweat.
-The mist at their feet and the fog of their breath both burned away as the sun rose.
+The slope steepened until their shivers were replaced by a thin sheen of sweat.
+The mist at their feet burned away as the sun rose.

-A few hundred feet up, leaning forward against the steep incline, they stopped to enjoy the view.
+A few hundred feet up, leaning forward against the steep incline, they paused for a heartbeat to enjoy the view.
 Jagged boulders cast long shadows around them.
 Below, the forest lay like a thick green carpet across the landscape, the last tendrils of mist coiling delicately in the shade of large cedar trees.
 The sun lit the sky a brilliant orange.

 Denri let out a sigh, some of the tension in her shoulders fading.
 She hadn't seen a view like this since her time at sea.
 For a moment, she wished Aki was right about the monsters.
 She had grown fond of Terminus over the years, but the tight spaces and rigid, manmade lines never quite replaced the untamed beauty outside the walls.